darkharasho/TopStatsAIO/README.md

 - Matching `.blockmap` files for both artifacts so the auto-updater can stream block-aware downloads and resume partial transfers

+### Running the Windows build on Linux via Wine
+- Use the installer or standalone ZIP inside a Wine prefix.
+The NSIS installer is configured for per-user installs without elevation prompts and typically works in Wine.
+- If you encounter dependency errors for .NET or other Windows components, install them into your Wine prefix (e.g., via `winetricks`).
+- You can also skip the installer and unzip the portable build to keep the Wine prefix clean.

 ## My App Disappeared, What Happened?